On the structure of finitely generated modules and the unmixed degrees: Introduction

-The unmixed theorem can be expressed in another form as follows.
 A finitely generated $R$-module $M$ is Cohen-Macaulay if and only if every system of parameters $x_1, \ldots, x_d$ of $M$ is an $M$-regular sequence.
 Recall that $x_1, \ldots, x_d$ is an $M$-regular sequence if for all $i \le d$ all relations